 SLO Type Student Learning Outcome Assessment Method Degree Delivery Knowledge Describe and explain theories and concepts the various disciplines of Horticultural Sciences including understanding of plant physiology and plant genetics as related to horticultural plant growth and development, and the integration of structure and function of the whole plant.
-Evaluation of the final examination (non-thesis) or thesis defense by the Supervisory Committee using a faculty-developed rubric.
+Evaluation of the final examination and dissertation defense by the Supervisory Committee using a faculty-developed rubric.
 Campus Knowledge Describe new techniques and technologies from associated disciplines.
-Evaluation of the final examination (non-thesis) or thesis defense by the Supervisory Committee using a faculty-developed rubric.
-Campus Knowledge Evaluate horticultural systems, components and/or processes to meet industry and societal needs within realistic economic, environmental, social, political, ethical, health and safety, manufacturability and sustainability constraints.
-Evaluation of the final examination (non-thesis) or thesis defense by the Supervisory Committee using a faculty-developed rubric.
+Evaluation of the final examination and dissertation defense by the Supervisory Committee using a faculty-developed rubric.
+Campus

+Knowledge Evaluate horticultural systems, components and/or processes to meet industry and societal needs within realistic economic, environmental, social, political, ethical, health and safety, manufacturability and sustainability constraints.
+Evaluation of the final examination and dissertation defense by the Supervisory Committee using a faculty-developed rubric.
 Campus Skills Design and conduct experiments required for successful production of fruits, vegetables and ornamental crops and analyze results.
-Evaluation of progress in coursework, scholarly research activities and final examinations by the Supervisory Committee using a faculty-developed rubric.
-Campus Skills Communicate horticultural ideas, technical data and design information clearly and professionally to other Evaluation of progress in coursework, scholarly research activities and final examinations by the Supervisory Committee using a Campus students, scientists and the public. faculty-developed rubric.
-Professional Behavior Display ethical behaviors, cultural sensitivity, teamwork skills and professional conduct.
-Adherence to the UF Honor Code; Observations by faculty of professional behavior during seminars, participation and presentations at professional meetings, in scientific writings and in interpersonal relationships.
+Evaluation at regular meetings with the Supervisory Committee, on qualifying and final examinations, and in seminar presentations by the Supervisory Committee using a faculty-developed rubric.
+Campus Skills Communicate horticultural ideas, technical data and design information clearly and professionally to other students, scientists and the public.
+Evaluation at regular meetings with the Supervisory Committee, on qualifying and final examinations, and in seminar presentations by the Supervisory Committee using a faculty-developed rubric.
+Campus Professional Behavior Display ethical behaviors, cultural sensitivity, teamwork skills and professional conduct.
+1) Adherence to the UF Honor Code; 2) Observations by faculty of professional behavior during seminars, participation and presentations at professional meetings, in scientific writings and in interpersonal relationships.
 Observations will be reported to the Supervisory Committee and summarized in the annual evaluation.
 Campus